-PR INCIPLE 2 Members an d Officers V orking Together to Achieve a Co mmon Purpose with Clearly Defined Functions a and Roles Supporting Principle r he local code should reflect the equirements for local authorities o: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 throughout the Authority and clear about executive and executive functions and of the and responsibilities of the function. d being nd non he roles scrutiny .1 Set out a clear statement of the respective roles and responsibilities of members generally and of senior officers.
+PRI NCIPLE 2 Members and Officers s Worl king Together to Achieve a Co mmon Purpose with Clearly Defined Functions a and Roles Supporti ng Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 throughout the clear about executive func effective leadership e Authority and being executive and non tions and of the roles illities of the scrutiny 1.1 Set out a clear statement of the respective roles and responsibilities of members generally and of senior officers.
 Job descriptions.
 Members/officers' protocol.
 Code of Corporate Governance and Improvement Plan.
 Employee Performance and Development Review framework and development.
 Financial Regulations.
 National Code of Conduct.
 Scrutiny Terms of Reference.
 Leadership Training.
 Councillors Code of Conduct.
 Elected Members Continuing Professional Development.
-4 N 2 Ensuring that a constructive relationship exists between members and officers and responsibilities of members officers are carried out to standard.
-Authority that the rs and .1 Determine a scheme of delegation and ensure that it is monitored and updated when required.
-3 4 N 2 Make the Chief Executive responsible and accountable to the Authority for all aspects of operational management.
+4 N 2 relationship ex members and responsibilities a constructive working ists between Authority officers and that the of members and earried out to a high 2.1 Determine a scheme of delegation and ensure that it is monitored and updated when required.
+Review of Scheme of Delegation Standing Orders and Financial Regulations as required.
+Regular meetings between Chief Executive and Leader of the Administration.
+Extended and regular meetings of Council Management Team.
+4 N 2.2 Make the Chief Executive responsible and accountable to the Authority for all aspects of operational management.
 Chief Executive job description and appraisal arrangements.
 Performance Management systems and annual Employee Performance and Development Review of Chief Officers.
-4 N 2 Develop protocols to ensure that the Leader and Chief Executive negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained.
+4 N 2.3 Develop protocols to ensure that the Leader and Chief Executive negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained.
 Job descriptions for the Chief Executive and the Leader of the Administration.
 Elected member induction and Councillors Code of Conduct and Councillors CPD.
-4 N
+Weekly Meeting.
+Appraisal, 4 N